plone/plone.rest/README.rst

 Plone/Python Support
 --------------------

-plone.restapi currently supports Plone 6 and 5.2.
+plone.rest 4.x.x supports Plone 5.2 and 6.x on Python 3.8 and newer.

-plone.restapi supports Python 2.7 and 3.8 for Plone 5.2 and Python 3.8, 3.9, 3.10, and 3.11 for Plone 6.
+plone.rest 3.x.x supports Plone 5.2 and 6.0 on Python 2.7 (Plone 5.2 only) and on Python 3.7 to 3.11.

-Older versions of Python and Plone most likely will continue to work with plone.rest.

-Though, we do not test or officially support them.

-Check older versions of plone.rest for official support.
+If you need to use Plone 4.3, 5.0, and 5.1 on Python 2.7, checkout out plone.rest 2.x.x and 1.x.x.

 Redirects
 ---------